Skip to main content

 Kubernetes #

-4. Write and run bash script to setup DefectDojo with Helm locally:
+4. Run this bash script to install DefectDojo with Helm:

 #!/bin/sh